All manuscripts must be written in English.

 - Copyright on any open access article in a journal published by E-Palli Publishers is retained by the author(s).

 - Authors grant E-Palli Publishers a license to publish the article and identify itself as the original publisher.

 - Authors also grant any third party the right to use the article freely as long as its integrity is maintained and its original authors, citation details and publisher are identified.

 - The Creative Commons Attribution License 4.0 formalizes these and other terms and conditions of publishing articles.

 This journal does not collect information from non-registered users.
-The data collected from registered users of this journal falls within the scope of the standard functioning of blind peer-reviewed journals.
+The data collected from registered users of this journal falls within the scope of the standard functioning of double-blind peer-reviewed journals.
 It includes information that makes communication possible for the editorial process; it enables collecting aggregated data on submissions and publications, as well as tracking geopolitical and social elements of scholarly communication.
 This journal’s editorial team uses this data to guide its work in publishing and improving the journals.
 The data will not be sold by this journal or PKP nor will it be used for purposes other than those stated here.